Portobello, Dublin: Street names

 Several older streets in the neighbourhood (i.e., Richmond, Harrington, Lennox, Heytesbury and Camden) were named after British Viceroys.
 Newer streets were often named after the estates they were built on.
 Stamer Street, developed around 1880, was named after Sir William Stamer, Lord Mayor in 1809 and 1819 (a relative of his, Standish O'Grady, was killed in a duel in 1830 by Captain Smith from Portobello Barracks, who received twelve months for manslaughter).
 Foundlings left at Harrington Street church were usually named after one of the surrounding streets.

 Between 1916 and 1921, Portobello and its eponymously named barracks were the scene of several incidents (see Of historical interest).

 The main employer locally in the inter-war period and afterwards was Ever-Ready Batteries at Portobello Harbour.
 The factory is now closed and small businesses and attractive apartments occupy the space.
 The remainder of Portobello Harbour, located next to the Ever-Ready factory, was drained in 1948 and largely filled in.

 In the 1960s, the Garda Club opened in Harrington Street (it is still used for social occasions) and Synge Street School obtained a new building fronting onto Heytesbury Street.
 The Bleeding Horse pub came under new management, introduced plastic fittings and changed its name to The Falcon.

 Starting in the 1980s Kelly's Corner was re-developed.
 Camden Street Old and Charlotte Street disappeared and the ruined buildings there made way for the Camden Court Hotel.
-The north side of Harcourt road was developed, Stein's the opticians being the last to go in the first phase, and Gleeson's pub in the second.
+The north side of Harcourt Road was developed, Stein's Opticians being the last to go in the first phase, and Gleeson's pub in the second.

 In the 1990s, the east side of Charlemont Street and Grand Parade made way for offices, apartments and the Hilton Hotel.
 The Falcon was renovated and became again The Bleeding Horse.
 A few years later the Luas made its appearance on the old Harcourt Street-Bray railway line.

 Nowadays community groups meet in St. Kevin's Hall, Bloomfield Avenue and Heytesbury Street.
 A monthly market is held behind the Bernard Shaw pub on Richmond Street.

-The reclaimed land at Portobello Harbour is now a leisure area and often used for skateboarding.
+The reclaimed land at Portobello Harbour is now a leisure area and is often used for skateboarding.
 Next to it is the private Lamrin Business School, and just around the corner are various shops, pubs and restaurants, giving the locality a lively and vibrant air.
 South Richmond Street is part of the "Golden Mile" of music venues and bars leading into the city centre.

 The Grand Canal received a much-needed restoration in the mid-1980s and again more recently.
 The canal is still thriving in a leisurely way and now serves as a picturesque amenity much frequented by the local population, not to mention the Corporation swans.